catherinee1216/AutoTheft_Ottawa/README.md

 ## Overview

-This repo provides an analysis of auto theft trends in Ottawa, Ontario, Canada.
+Auto theft rates have been increasing in the province, Ontario.
+This repo provides an analysis of auto theft trends in Ottawa, Ontario, Canada from the years 2018-2022.
+Specifically, the repo will analyze common car models stolen, common times, and neighborhoods in Ottawa with high auto theft rates.

 ## File Structure